Network-of-Trusted-Networks/configuration-specifications/README.md

 The base endpoint of the Association Registry is: `https://dilsat1-mw.pg.bdinetwork.org/`.
 This means that (for example) the parties endpoint is available on `https://dilsat1-mw.pg.bdinetwork.org/parties`.

+### Dataspace identifier

+The identifier for the dataspace is `EU.DS.MOB.NL.NOTN.PDC`.

 ## NoTN Authorization Registry

 To improve interoperability of parties with NoTN, NoTN provides templates for delegation evidence.
 These are maintained [here](https://github.com/Network-of-Trusted-Networks/delegation-evidence-templates).